Sand or Glass Pool Filters?

 There are a lot of decisions to make when buying a pool, one of the main concerns is what type of filter should you buy.
 In this guide, we will provide you with the information to make an informed decision on what filter is best for you, A Sand or Glass filter!

-Filter sand has always been the go to filter for quite some time.
-It gets the job done when it comes to filtering your pool.
+Sand filters have always been the industry standard, and it gets the job done.
 The most common type of sand is 20-grade silica sand, meaning this type of sand can filter particles as small as 20 microns.
-Sand has jagged edges that are able to trap the particles from the water as the water is filtered through the sand.
+Sand has jagged edges that can trap the particles as the water is filtered.

-Filter glass has all of the characteristics sand has, plus more.
+Filter glass has all the characteristics of sand, plus more.
 Glass, in its most common form, can filter down to 9 microns.
-Unlike sand having jagged edges to trap particles, glass has a negative charge on the surface, which is able to attract the finest of particles.
+Unlike sand having jagged edges to trap particles, glass has a negative charge on the surface, which can attract the finest of particles.

 Sand vs. Glass

 Note: Many filters can take sand, glass, or any type of filter media.
-Be sure to ask your sales person if this is possible and if it effects your pool or filter’s warranty.
+Be sure to ask your salesperson if this is possible and if it affects your pool or filter’s warranty.